IntelSoftware/SYCL_101/03_Modern/11_nested_namespaces.rst

 Nested Namespaces
 ##################

-This chapter talks about C++ namespaces.
+This chapter covers C++ namespaces.
 You will learn the following:

 #.
 What is a namespace?
 #.
 How can you declare your own namespace?